The unseasonal rain that was followed by a devastating hailstorm during April has wreak havoc in wheat-producing regions of Pakistan.

-While citizens in major urban cities faced hardships in terms of inundated drains, flash floods and loss of life, farmers saw their crops being decimated by torrential rains, strong winds, and hailstorm.
+While citizens in major urban cities faced hardships in terms of inundated drains, flash floods, and loss of life, farmers saw their crops being decimated by torrential rains, strong winds, and hailstorms.
 According to one estimate, around 150,000 tons of mature wheat crops are said to be damaged during April 15th and April 17th.

-Different parts of the country, primarily in Punjab were severely affected by the devastating rains which started from April 14.
-The rains affected wheat crops in Hasilpur, Rahim Yar Khan, Rajanpur, Muzaffargarh, Bahawalpur, Multan, Faisalabad, Khanewal and Jhang.
+Different parts of the country, primarily in Punjab were severely affected by the devastating rains which started on April 14.
+The rains affected wheat crops in Hasilpur, Rahim Yar Khan, Rajanpur, Muzaffargarh, Bahawalpur, Multan, Faisalabad, Khanewal, and Jhang.

 There were also reports of loss of life as 39 people perished with 130 injured across the country due to these rains.

 Wheat – the Staple food crop of Pakistan:

 Wheat is a major staple food crop in Pakistan and is grown on large acreages.
 60% of an average Pakistani diet consists of wheat and the per capita consumption is around 125kg.
 Currently, wheat is being cultivated on more than 16 million acres in Punjab during the “rabi” season which is the harvesting season in the subcontinent.
 Production targets for 2018-19 were set at 19.5 million tons.

 However, according to these latest developments, the Federal Minister for National Food Security and Research, Mr. Sahibzada Muhammad Sultan has announced that Pakistani farmers will not be able to meet this target.

 Addressing a press conference on 28th May 2019, he said that torrential rain and hailstorm resulted in a loss of 1.5 million tons of wheat.
 While Pakistan has leftover stock from last year of around 3.7 million tons, the country will have around 27.9 million tons whereas the national requirement is of 25.8 million tons.